 Speech therapy is the practice of helping patients living with speech, language, cognition, and communication disorders.
-These conditions vary highly and present themselves in various ways with aphasia being only one among many that Speak live play professionals are trained to deal with.
+These conditions vary highly and present themselves in various ways, with aphasia being only one among many that Speak Live Play professionals are trained to deal with.

 What is Aphasia?

-This refers to the inability of a patient to understand or formulate speech or language as a result of injury to a certain part of their brain.
+Aphasia refers to the inability of a patient to understand or formulate speech or language as a result of injury to a certain part of their brain.
 In many cases, this brain injury will be brought about by the onset of a stroke or head injury such as those often found in road accident victims.

 There are instances, however, where it may come about in a gradual manner due to the growth or of a slowly progressing tumor in the patient’s brain.
 Certain neurodegenerative diseases will also have the capacity to gradually bring about aphasia.
 The degree or severity of a patient’s aphasia will be directly tied to the extent and cause of the brain damage in question.